Does THC Lower Testosterone? 2026 Full Research Review

 How to optimize testosterone naturally?

-The Role of CBD in Sports Recovery
+The role of CBD in sports recovery

 WHO recommendations for pregnancy

 THC activates CB1 receptors in the hypothalamus, which inhibits the release of GnRH.
 As a result, the pituitary gland secretes less LH and FSH, and the testes reduce testosterone production and spermatogenesis.
-This mechanism was confirmed in preclinical studies published in Frontiers in Endocrinology (Frontiers in Endocrinology, 2020).
+This mechanism has been confirmed in preclinical studies published in Frontiers in Endocrinology (Frontiers in Endocrinology, 2020).
 After an acute dose of THC, LH in humans drops by 30-65% within a few hours.

 Is the effect of THC on testosterone reversible?